ddc-java/ddc-day/pages.md

 Page-level configuration is done in the front matter (a YAML block preceding the page content), and supports the following properties (listed in alphabetical order, not in order of importance):

-`author.email`
-: If a value is provided, it will be used in a `mailto` link, with `author.name` as the displayed text; if `author.name` is not specified, then this property is ignored.

-`author.name`
-: If a value is provided, it will be displayed in a "Written by" credit in the site's page footers.

 `description`
 : Description displayed under the page heading.
 Setting this property at the page level overrides the site-level setting.
 If not set at the site or page level, the GitHub repository description (if any) is displayed.

-`favicon`
-: URL (absolute or site-relative) of site icon displayed by the browser for bookmarks and tabs for the site's pages.
-If omitted or left blank, the Deep Dive Coding diving bell logo is used.

-`google_analytics`
-: If Google Analytics are to be used for tracking site/page visits, specify the tracking ID for this property; otherwise, it may be left blank or omitted altogether.

 `heading_navigator.enabled`
-: This is a Boolean-valued property, used to control the generation of a left sidebar navigator with links to all level 1--3 headings in the page body in the current page.
+: This is a Boolean-valued property, used to control the generation of a left sidebar navigator with links to all level 1--3 headings in the page body.
 If omitted, left without a value, or set to `false`, then the sidebar navigator will not be generated.
-: (This property may be overridden at the page level.)

-`icon`
-: URL (absolute or site-relative) of graphic displayed at the right end of divider between the header and body content of the site's pages.
-If omitted or left blank, the Deep Dive Coding diving bell logo is used.
+Set at the page level, this property overrides the site-level setting.

+`menu`
+: This is the text that is displayed in the page navigator bar (if `page_navigator.enabled` is `true`), for the current page.
+If omitted or left blank, the current page will not be listed in the page navigator.

+`order`
+: This is the sort order for pages listed in the page navigator.
+Pages with an empty value for this property (or with the property omitted altogether) are sorted at the start of the list.

 `page_navigator.enabled`
 : This is a Boolean-valued property, used to control the generation of a navigator bar in the page header with links to all pages in the site that specify non-blank (and non-`false`) `menu` properties.
-If omitted, left without a value, or set to `false`, then the `menu` and `order` [page-level](#page) properties are ignored.
-On the other hand, if set to `true` (or another non-empty, non-`false` value), but if there are fewer than 2 pages with a `menu` property set, then the navigator bar will not be generated.
-: (This property may be overridden at the page level.)
+If omitted, left without a value, or set to `false`, the navigator bar will not be generated.Set at the page level, this property overrides the site-level setting.

-`repository_link.enabled`
-: This is a Boolean-valued property, used to control the display of the GitHub logo as a link to the repository in GitHub.
-Note that even if the value is set to `true` (or something  other than `false` or empty), the logo &amp; link will not be displayed if the repository is private.

 `title`
-: Site-wide title, included in the heading display of each page.
-If present, this will be concatenated with a page-level title (if present); if neither this nor a page-level title is set, then the repository name is used.
+: Page title, included in the heading display.
+If present, this will be concatenated to the site-level title (if present); if neither this nor a site-level title is set, then the repository name is used.
+(Note that a page-level title may be set by the `titles_from_headings` option, described in [Configuration](configuration.md#titles-from-headings).)

-`titles_from_headings.enabled`
-: This is a Boolean-valued property used by the Jekyll SEO plug-in.
-It is only relevant when there are one or more pages that do not specify a `title` property in the front matter, in which case the first heading in such a page will be used as the value of a generated `title` property.
-(For the intended purpose of this theme, it is recommended to specify `title` properties explicitly, or to disable this portion of the SEO plug-in functionality, by assigning a value of `false` to this property.)

 ### Example